nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `taglist`

-Lists the active tags across *all* contacts in the address book.
+Lists the active tags across *all* contacts in the contact list.
 'Active tag' refers to a tag that currently assigned to at least 1 contact in your PlanPerfect application.<br>

 * Lists active tags in alphabetical order.